The report from our road trip to the Southwest continues, this time with a program in contrasts:

 I asked one of the ushers and she explained that the museum typically operates like this, i.e. changing exhibits with only a fraction devoted to O’Keefe.
 Apparently I was not the only disappointed visitor, I overheard others ask her where the O’Keefe paintings were while I left a comment in the visitors book.
 I ended up flipping through coffee table books in the gift shop to show my daughter some of my favorite O’Keefe paintings.

-Reflection Gallery.
-Her "rope" cleverly ends inside the branches and the sculpture is actually carried by her hand scooping up the sea lily.
-Unfortunately, the sculptor's name was not displayed - I would love to thank him or her for this delight.
+Later that day my daughter and I later ventured to Canyon Road to be happily surprised by all the fun art we found outside of the art galleries even though we showed up after closing.
+One example is this girl swinging off a tree outside the Reflection Gallery.
+Her “rope” cleverly ends inside the branches and the sculpture is actually carried by her hand scooping up the sea lily.
+Unfortunately, the sculptor’s name was not displayed – I would love to thank him or her for this delight.